TommyOfford/MorganTreeServices_website/README.md

 - Add a lightweight CMS or backend for easier content updates
 - Implement image lazy-loading and further performance optimisation
 - Introduce automated testing for interactive components
-- Add form validation and optional server-side handling
+- Add an enquiry form for users

 ---